 - 1. Review the "Maintenance" section on the preceding pages and perform scheduled maintenance as necessary. - 2.
-Set the On/Auto/Off lever to "OFF" and unplug unit. - 3.
-AWARNING Risk of Flying Objects.
-Pull the regulator knob out and turn counter-clockwise to set the outlet pressure to zero when removing hose or accessories to prevent hose backlash. - 4.
+Set the On/Auto/Off lever to "Off" and unplug unit. - 3.
+Turn the regulator counterclockwise and set the outlet pressure to zero. - 4.
 Remove the air tool or accessory. - 5.
 Pull ring on safety valve allowing air to bleed from the tank until tank pressure is approximately 20 psi.
 Release safety valve ring. - 6.
 Drain water from air tank by opening drain valve on bottom of tank.